romain-grecourt/helidon-jenkins-publisher/k8s/README.md

 kubectl apply -f storage-claim-nfs.yaml
 ```

-### Backend
+### Publisher backend

 Create a deployment and service:
 ```bash
 kubectl apply -f backend.yaml
 ```

-IMPORTANT: The backend is not designed to scale.
+IMPORTANT: the backend is not designed to scale.

 This is because the storage is file system based the backend is designed to be
  a single instance in order to avoid dealing with concurrent write access.